Gesee-y/Gesee-y-/README.md

 - **[Numerous LeetCode problems](https://github.com/Gesee-y/Leetcode-challenge)** solved in Rust, demonstrating my understanding of algorithms and data structures.
 - And much more — feel free to explore my repositories.

+## Realization

+- I was selcted in my country for the French mathematics olympiad, but I didn't reached the final phase.
+- I participated in the IMMC 2025 inthe Cameroun's team.

 ## Current activity

 Actually I'm actively learning at school: